epam/hub-extensions/documentation/hub-component-kustomize.md

 - kubernetes
 ```

-Kustomize component has been detected by hub if component has following files in it's root directory:  `kustomization.yaml`, `kustomization.yaml.template` or `kustomization.yaml.gotemplate`
+Kustomize component has been detected by hubctl if component has following files in it's root directory:  `kustomization.yaml`, `kustomization.yaml.template` or `kustomization.yaml.gotemplate`

-Then hub will be able detect this component as helm component and call provisioning script: [hub-component-kustomize](https://github.com/agilestacks/hub-extensions/blob/master/hub-component-kustomize)
+Then hubctl will be able detect this component as helm component and call provisioning script: [hub-component-kustomize](https://github.com/agilestacks/hub-extensions/blob/master/hub-component-kustomize)

 ### Input parameters